soumesh-07/1st-demo/README.md

 # 1st-demo
-This is first new Git repository
+This is my first new Git repository author - Soumesh Pal